 How to Avoid a Single-Car Crash

 A single-car crash has occurred when only one vehicle is involved in an accident.
 Often, a single-vehicle accident is a runoff-road (ROR) crash.
 A ROR accident is when a vehicle leaves the roadway and moves onto the shoulder, median, roadside or parking lane, etc. and then crashes into an unmoving object like a tree, pole, wall or fire hydrant.
 In some cases, a pedestrian is hit.
 In a single-car accident, property damage and personal injuries are the typical outcome.
-Perhaps surprisingly, single-car collisions carry a higher fatality rate then head-on or side-impact collisions.
+Perhaps surprisingly, single-car collisions carry a higher fatality rate than head-on or side-impact collisions.
 About 70 percent of fatal single-vehicle crashes are ROR crashes.

 Single-car crash statistics